 Visualization

-High Performance Visualization – As data sets from sensors and simulations becomes increasingly large and infeasible to move, ARC is building out improved services for visualization rendering on our HPC clusters.
+High Performance Visualization.
+As data sets from sensors and simulations become increasingly large and onerous to move, ARC is expanding services for visualization and interactive rendering on our HPC clusters.
 With fast I/O and clusters of computing hardware, users can scale up to visualize bigger data faster.
-Both interactive (GUI) and batch (scripted) sessions across multiple nodes are supported by ARC on our BlueRidge and Hokiespeed clusters (hybrid CPU/GPU).
+Both interactive (GUI) and batch (scripted) sessions across multiple nodes are supported by ARC on our TinkerCliffs and Cascades clusters (hybrid CPU/GPU).
+Access to hardware-accelerated rendering is available through the Web interface of OpenOnDemand for tools like Matlab, R-Studio, Paraview, and Visit so that researchers can work with their results from thin clients.

-Immersive and Mobile Graphics – Cross platform visualization is essential in an information and device ecology; to insure the broadest impact of research and educational results, they must be accessible to different clients and also over time.
-Using ISO and Web standards such as X3D and HTML5, ARC provides publishing assistance for courseware and simulation results to the web.
-With application content from biochemistry, fluid dynamics, architecture and environmental monitoring, we are able to publish content and deliver applications across diverse platforms ranging from handheld tablets to immersive CAVEs and other platforms in the Visionarium Lab.
+Immersive and Mobile Graphics. the Web is the interface to access and author integrated data, notebooks, multimedia, and visualizations.
+Using ISO and WWW standards such as X3D and HTML5, ARC provides 3D graphics, 3D content management, and 3D publishing assistance for research, courseware, and simulation results to the Web.
+Such cross-platform visualizations are increasingly displayed on Virtual and Mixed -Reality devices; the Visionarium Lab provides an array of expertise, hardware, and software for researchers to develop and evaluate novel delivery of their data.

-Campus Mirror World –ARC builds on strong campus partnerships.
-With research partners the Institute for Creativity, Arts and Technology (ICAT) and the Center for Geospatial Information Technology (CGIT) we are working together to build a Geo-referenced 3D multimedia model of the campus that enables diverse applications.
-The spatial data infrastructure and is cross-cutting in that is serves many stakeholders around campus from utility and wifi mapping to campus routing, planning and art.
-Through OGC-standard web services we have co-authored, we are building both public and private versions of 3D Blacksburg.
-This infrastructure was developed with partial support from both the Commonwealth of Virginia and the NSF.
+Campus Mirror World.
+With research partners across the University, the cross-cutting nature of spatial data infrastructure serves many stakeholders around and off campus.
+A Geo-referenced 3D multimedia model of the campus enables diverse applications; interoperability and institutional access supports design and review, onsite information analytics, and remote or virtual experiences and collaboration.
+Through our leadership in and adoption of open standards, we support researchers in moving their critical GIS and BIM data across proprietary applications.

 Technology-enhanced Learning

-Supporting the design of learning experiences, learning environments and effective technology-enhanced pedagogy.
-TLOS puts in place the programs, services and supporting infrastructure to enable and encourage networked learning across Virginia Tech.
-This includes support of both residential and distance education in multiple forms, including asynchronous and synchronous online courses, hybrid classes, conventional classroom activities, and personal learning platforms.
-This support is made tangible through a Course Design & Development grant program that assists faculty with regular improvement of their technology-enhanced course strategies.
-Through this work we strive to position the university to effectively leverage technology to enhance and transform both classroom and online education, and to prepare our faculty and students to be successful in rapidly changing digital and networked environments.
+Supporting the design of learning experiences, learning environments, and pedagogy.
+TLOS puts in place the programs, services and supporting infrastructure to enable and encourage technology-enhanced learning across Virginia Tech.
+This includes support of both residential and distance education in multiple modalities, including asynchronous and synchronous online courses, hybrid classes, traditional classroom activities, and personal learning platforms.
+This support is made tangible through a TLOS’s DRIVE (Develop, Redesign, Innovate, Vitalize, and Enhance) grant program that provides faculty with training and direct production assistance with course design and development.
+Through this work we strive to position the university to effectively leverage technology to enhance and transform both classroom and online education, and to prepare our faculty and students to be successful in rapidly changing digital environments.

 Developing a Technology-enhanced Learning innovation pipeline.
-Building on plans articulated by the Task Force on Instructional Technology (http://blogs.lt.vt.edu/inventthefuture2020/), TLOS provides support for innovative proposals through the Innovation in Learning (IL) grant program, as well as working with institutes and other partners to support cutting edge research in learning environments and Technology-enhanced Active Learning (TEAL).
-Results will be made available to faculty through both Networked Learning Initiative (NLI) showcases and opportunities to participate in pilots for promising TEAL pedagogies.
+TLOS provides support for innovative proposals through the Innovation in Learning (IL) grant program, as well as working with institutes and other partners to support cutting edge research in digital pedagogy, physical and online learning environments, and learning data analytics.
+Results of funded projects are shared with faculty through TLOS’s Professional Development Network, white papers, and showcase events.
 Projects will include not only those focused on the development of innovative content and strategies, but also a constant exploration of more effective ways for the university to support faculty and students in improving their digital fluency.